WATCH | Ben Motshwari on how Mandla Ncikazi’s arrival has lifted Pirates’ confidence

 Orlando Pirates’ midfield stalwart Ben Motshwari has said new assistant-coach Mandla Ncikazi is a father figure whose presence in the Bucs camp has lifted the players’ confidence.

-The big three clubs in South Africa seem to be taking a cue from Mamelodi Sundowns’ successful co-coaching trio of Manqoba Mngqithi‚ Rulani Mokwena and Steve Komphela who swept up a league and cup double last season.
+The big three clubs in SA seem to be taking a cue from Mamelodi Sundowns’ successful co-coaching trio of Manqoba Mngqithi‚ Rulani Mokwena and Steve Komphela who swept up a league and cup double last season.

 .@orlandopirates midfield stalwart Ben Motshwari explains how Mandla Ncikazi's arrival as assistant at Bucs has lifted the players' confidence pic.twitter.com/U2lgrW5G59— Marc Strydom (@marc_strydom) July 31, 2021